 - 1.1 The Accredited Inspection Body shall perform on-site inspection to verify and assess the identification, traceability, cold chain management, contamination risks, and condition of food products, which may be farmed, fresh, or processed, in a conveyance awaiting inbound and outbound transhipment, reexport and/or export. - 1.2 The site of inspection shall cover receiving, storage, and delivery areas.
 The bulk cargo physical inspection shall include commodity inspection of food products and transfer inspection of loading (reloading), discharging (unloading), handling, storage, and sealing of the same food products, where applicable. - 1.3 The Inspection Body to inspect the pre-shipment of food products would need to adhere to the latest edition of the following standards, where applicable: - a.
 ISO 2859-1 Sampling procedures for inspection by attributes Part 1: Sampling schemes indexed by acceptance quality limit (AQL) for lot-by-lot inspection, in particular section 5 Acceptance quality limit (AQL), section 10 Sampling plans, and Table 2-A Single sampling plans for normal inspection (master table).
 (This standard provides an acceptance sampling system for inspectors to assess the quality of the product lot and make decision to reject or accept the product lot.
-The Inspection Body shall use statistically based sampling plans to determine the size of the product lot to be visually inspected, and the minimum quality requirements.) - b.
+For instance, the Inspection Body shall use statistically based sampling plans to determine the size of the product lot to be visually inspected, and the minimum quality requirements.) - b.
+SS 668 Cold chain management of chilled and frozen foods Part 1: General requirements, in particular Table 1 Temperature requirements and standard references, clause 8.8 Loading and unloading, and clause 8.11 Import and export.
+(This standard provides the general requirements for cold chain management of chilled and frozen foods such as meat, vegetables and fruits, fish, and table eggs.
+For instance, the Inspection Body shall check the temperature of the food cartons during unloading and loading.) - c.
 SS 629 Code of practice for food storage in warehouses Ambient / air-conditioned, in particular section 6 Food safety management and section 7 Product recall and traceability.
 (This standard provides guidelines for food storage warehouses that do not require refrigeration to ensure food safety.
-The Inspection Body shall check the receiving, storage, and delivery areas of the warehouse for overall hygiene cleanliness and effective traceability.) - 1.4 The Inspection Body shall comply with relevant legal requirements in Singapore and destination countries which include, but are not limited to, statutory laws, regulatory specifications, approved codes of practice, standards, technical references, and good industry practices whether international, regional, national, or local. - 1.5 This accreditation covers the type of cargo inspection as listed in Annex 1.
+For instance, the Inspection Body shall check the receiving, storage, and delivery areas of the warehouse for overall hygiene cleanliness and effective traceability.)

+- 1.4 The Inspection Body shall comply with relevant legal requirements in Singapore and destination countries which include, but are not limited to, statutory laws, regulatory specifications, approved codes of practice, standards, technical references, and good industry practices whether international, regional, national, or local. - 1.5 This accreditation covers the type of cargo inspection as listed in Annex 1.